 Welcome to the capital of the Lone Star State!
-Austin is the home of the 512 area code, known for being wildly musical, super friendly, and full of fantastic food trucks (the best of which are filled with Austin’s famous tacos).
+The Austin area is the home of the central Texas 512 area code, known for being wildly musical, super friendly, and full of fantastic food trucks (the best of which are filled with Austin’s famous tacos).
 As the Live Music Capital of the World, Austin is always thumping to a funky beat.
-And, exploring the 512 area code ensures you’ll uncover more than a few Texas-sized treats.
+Exploring the 512 area code ensures you’ll uncover more than a few Texas-sized treats.

 While the majority of 512 area code numbers are tied to landlines and mobile phones located in the city of Austin, it covers the surrounding areas and cities as well.
 This means that you’ll find people with a 512 number who live in Round Rock, Cedar Park, Pflugerville, Georgetown, and San Marcos as well.
 It even reaches to cover the small Texas towns of Manchaca and Martindale, Texas, both with just over 1,000 residents each.

 - Liberty Hill